Looking for an apartment, hostel or hotel in the foothills of the snowy mountains? We've know a few of the best places

-So you’ve come to Jindabyne seeking some entertainment and fun.
-That sounds about right.
-When the skiing and boarding is done and dusted, there’s still plenty of festivities to keep you amused.
+When the skiing and boarding is done and dusted, there’s still plenty going on in Jindabyne to keep you amused.

 During winter the Snowy Ride motors its way in.
 The annual motorcycle event packs at punch at the end of the season to raise awareness and funds for Childhood Cancer Research.
-Get behind the gang on 5 November 2016.
+The gang rolled through on 5 November 2016.

-They meet up the first Sunday of the month and if you’re really nice to them, they may even let you ride in one of their flying machines.
+They generally meet up the first Sunday of the month and if you’re really nice to them, they may even let you ride in one of their flying machines.

 If you're a foodie, you're in for a treat.
 Celebrity chefs are big players in the Jindabyne region and have a tendency to host chef dinners.
-This year James Viles kicks off the Winter Regional Dinner Series on the 20 July 2016 with a sumptuous sit-down at Lake Crackenback Resort and Spa with a a 5-course dinner showcasing the best of Canberra on 24 March 2018.
+Last year, James Viles kicked off the Winter Regional Dinner Series on 20 July 2016 with a sumptuous sit-down at Lake Crackenback Resort and Spa with a a 5-course dinner showcasing the best of Canberra on 24 March 2018.
 Make life easy – stay in-resort.
 You never know, they could be in the room right next to you.
 Celebrity chef crush in the making?
 Oh, yes.